AlexLewz/arc4/README.md

 for every line and column we set "direct state"

 direct state (in bits):
-00 - nothing to do
+00 - nothing to do,
-01 - shift right
+01 - shift right,
-10 - shift left
+10 - shift left,
 11 - bit inverse line or column

 and then write it "direct states" as master key

+...

+P.S.
+Sorry for my bad English :)